CHILD ABUSE PREVENTION SERVICE

 CARER AND PARENT SUPPORT

-CAPS family support program provides each family with a package of support services, tailored to their specific strengths and needs.
-Families have access to one-time or ongoing, client focussed case management, support and referrals.
-To make an appointment with one of our our case workers please contact 02 9716 7032.
+CAPS Nurturing Parent Program provides each family with a range of support services, tailored to each families specific strengths and needs.
+Families have access to one to one support, counselling or emotional support and referrals.
+This is an evidenced based program that assists families identify their strengths and areas of need across 10 life functional domains.
+Our professional staff support the individual or family to set their personal goals and steps to work toward success.
+To make an appointment with one of our our nurturing parent workers please contact 02 9716 7032.

-The CAPS @ Campsie supported playgroup is a free, weekly activity for parents and their children (aged 0 -5 years old).
+The CAPS @ Campsie supported playgroup is a weekly activity for parents and their children (aged 0 -5 years old).
 The playgroup combines traditional play, music and signing, crafts, and dancing, with parent education sessions.
-Run during school tern term time only this playgroup is held on Tuesdays from 10.30am - 12.30pm at Rotary Community Centre, 34 North Parade Campsie.
+Run during school term time only this playgroup is held on Tuesdays from 10.30am - 12.30pm at Rotary Community Centre, 34 North Parade Campsie.
+This group costs $10 per week.

 Evidence-based Parent Training

-CAPS delivers a suite of parent training programs that have been independently evaluated and are demonstrated to produce real and measurable positive outcomes for families, including the highly acclaimed Positive Parenting Program (Triple P, Triple P Teen and Triple P Pathways), Tuning Into Kids, Tuning In To Teens, 123 Magic, and 7 Steps to Safety.
+CAPS delivers a suite of parent training programs that have been independently evaluated and are demonstrated to produce real and measurable positive outcomes for families, including the highly acclaimed Positive Parenting Program (Triple P, Triple P Teen and Triple P Pathways), Tuning Into Kids, Tuning In To Teens, and 123 Magic. submit to recieve our newsletter for upcoming groups.

 The Board of the CAPS is committed to a long-term strategy of measurable success and excellence in the fields of child abuse prevention and family support.